Opera vs Brave (2026): Feature-Rich vs Privacy-First — Which Browser Wins?

 Opera

-- Free built-in VPN (browser traffic)
+- Free built-in VPN (browser traffic only)

 - Sidebar: WhatsApp, Telegram, Twitter/X, Spotify

-- Built-in crypto wallet
+- Built-in crypto wallet and ad blocker

 - Chinese ownership raises privacy concerns